fancyn3rd/bubbles-in-our-heads/README.md

 # Bubbles in our heads

 Small pixi.js app that shows raising bubbles and a user interface for mobile devices to control the bubbles content.

-The user interface allows users to let the serach engine _DuckDuckGo_ find images for the bubbles are upload their own.
+The user interface allows users to let the serach engine _DuckDuckGo_ find images for the bubbles or upload their own.
 Data is transfered via an mqtt server.

 ### Development / Local Usage